pprob/Hands-on-machine-learning-solutions/README.md

-# Hands-on-machine-learning-examples - work in progress
+# House price estimation using regression
-Examples and solutions to Aurélien Géron's Hands-On machine learning with scikit-learn & tensorflow
+Dataset and problem description from Hands on machine learning with scikitlearn and tensorflow